We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 Cooking brunch at home can be an ordeal, especially if you have several mouths to feed.
 The prospect of juggling multiple pans between limited stovetop and oven space, while trying to accommodate the egg-cookery and pancake-shaping requests of sleepy children or (worse) adults who haven't had their coffee yet, can make a trip to the diner sound pretty appealing.
 But that also has its drawbacks: You have to change out of your pajamas, leave the house, talk to people, possibly wait in a line, and drop a good chunk of change for food you easily could have made better yourself.
 It's a tough call.

-If you like cooking classic American breakfasts in your own kitchen, it may be worth considering purchasing an electric griddle.
+If you like cooking classic American breakfasts in your kitchen, it may be worth considering purchasing an electric griddle.
 Electric griddles are a budget-friendly, at-home version of the flat-top cooking surfaces used by short-order diner cooks.
-They allow you to cook greasy-spoon staples like pancakes, bacon, French toast, fried eggs, and grilled cheese sandwiches in big batches, so you don't have to spend an eternity standing by the stove flipping two flapjacks at a time in a skillet.
+They allow you to cook greasy-spoon staples like pancakes, bacon, French toast, fried eggs, and grilled cheese sandwiches in big batches, so you don't have to spend eternity standing by the stove flipping two flapjacks at a time in a skillet.

 The Winners, at a Glance

 This griddle cooked the most evenly of any model we tested, turning out batches of perfectly browned pancakes and uniformly crispy bacon.
 It shares one of our favorite features with our overall winner: legs that can be adjusted to pitch the cooking surface, which helps drain fat into the drip tray.
 It comes with a removable stainless steel backsplash, minimizing grease splatter and providing a backstop to help flip food with a spatula.
-This model costs twice as much as the Tilt-N-Fold, but if you’re planning on using it for more than the occasional brunch, that might not be a deal breaker.
+This model costs about twice as much as the Tilt-N-Fold, but if you’re planning on using it for more than the occasional brunch, that might not be a deal breaker.

 If you’re looking for a griddle with a smaller surface area, this one delivers.
 It also has removable handles so it can be stored easily.
 Worth noting: It's editor emeritus and baking extraordinaire Stella Parks's longtime favorite griddle.